Skip to content

 Similar payment processing solutions

-Corefy is the closest direct competitor — similar feature set, cleaner regulatory standing, $250k monthly minimum, no contract lock-in, no FinTelegram coverage.
-Finera offers similar connector depth at marginally lower routing fees with Cyprus-based iGaming focus.
-IXOPAY targets the enterprise tier ($1M+ monthly) with deeper white-label and Congrify AI analytics.
-Primer brings a visual routing builder and meaningful VC funding but requires $500k minimum and 6-month lock-in.
-For operators wanting orchestration plus direct acquiring under one contract, Nuvei or Solidgate eliminate the multi-PSP vendor management entirely.
+Corefy is the closest direct competitor, with a similar feature set, cleaner regulatory standing, a $250k monthly minimum, no contract lock-in and no FinTelegram coverage.
+Finera offers similar connector depth at marginally lower routing fees with a Cyprus-based iGaming focus.
+IXOPAY targets the enterprise tier ($500k+ monthly) with deeper white-label and Congrify AI analytics.
+Primer brings a visual routing builder and meaningful VC funding but requires a $500k minimum and 6-month lock-in.
+For operators wanting orchestration plus direct acquiring under one contract, Nuvei removes the multi-PSP vendor management overhead.

 When to Choose an Alternative

 Choose Corefy if compliance diligence on the payment partner matters.
-Cleaner regulatory standing, no FinTelegram coverage, $250k minimum monthly volume, no contract lock-in.
-Similar 600+ connector library and AI routing.
+Cleaner regulatory standing, no FinTelegram coverage, a $250k minimum monthly volume and no contract lock-in, with a similar 600+ connector library and AI routing.
 For UKGC or MGA-regulated operators, Corefy is the safer pick.

-Choose Finera if you want Cyprus-based orchestration with explicit iGaming focus and slightly lower routing fees (0.1-0.5% vs BridgerPay's 0.1-0.5% range).
+Choose Finera if you want Cyprus-based orchestration with explicit iGaming focus and slightly lower routing fees (0.1-0.5% versus BridgerPay's 0.1-0.5% range).
 600+ connectors, AI routing, no lock-in.
-Founded 2021 — younger track record than BridgerPay.
+Founded 2021, a younger track record than BridgerPay.

-Choose IXOPAY if you process $1M+ monthly and need the deepest white-label solution in the market.
-Multi-tenant architecture, Congrify AI analytics acquisition.
-Trade-off is 12-month lock-in and higher entry requirements.
+Choose IXOPAY if you process $500k+ monthly and need the deepest white-label solution in the market.
+Multi-tenant architecture and the Congrify AI analytics acquisition.
+The trade-off is 12-month lock-in and higher entry requirements.

 Choose Primer if your team wants the most polished visual routing builder.
-Drag-and-drop workflow editor, $74M+ VC funding, strong developer experience.
-Trade-off is $500k minimum monthly and 6-month contract lock-in.
+A drag-and-drop workflow editor, $74M+ VC funding, strong developer experience.
+The trade-off is a $500k minimum monthly and a 6-month contract lock-in.

 Choose Nuvei if you want orchestration plus direct acquiring under one contract.
 700+ payment methods, 50+ acquiring markets, named iGaming clients including Bet365 and DraftKings.
 Eliminates the multi-PSP vendor management overhead that BridgerPay requires.